PerthCharern/kvis-random-writer/README.md

 # simple-random-writer
-Simple random writer project deployed on firebase as a teaching material.
+Quick and dirty random writer project deployed on firebase.

+This is only meant to be used as a teaching material.